Post-stroke, brain injury, spinal cord injury

 - Gait training is facilitated using body weight-supported treadmill training.

-- The WalkAide functional electrical stimulation device may be used as an alternative to an ankle foot orthosis for some patients with foot drop or spastic paresis.
+- The Bioness L300 functional electrical stimulation device is available for assessment and treatment as an alternative to a leg brace for some patients with foot drop or leg weakness.

 Education, Research and Outreach

-Community outreach activities include speaking to local support groups, serving on local community task forces, and providing instruction in exercise classes designed specifically for individuals with Parkinson's disease.
+Community outreach activities include speaking to local support groups, serving on local community task forces, and providing instruction in exercise classes for individuals with Parkinson's disease, as well as falls prevention.